-Interventions for six trials (with 8 intervention arms) took place in primary care settings.^{79, 95, 105, 113-115} One of the primary care-based interventions centered on clinician training, providing education and personal coaching (based on role plays with adolescent actors) for screening and counseling during primary care visits to reduce risky behaviors (tobacco use, alcohol use, illicit drug use, risky sex, unsafe driving/passenger safety) and increase protective behaviors.105 This intervention also included print materials for patients and clinicians and a supported plan-do-study-act cycle of continuous quality improvement (QI).
-Two of the primary care-based interventions were parallel studies, recruiting from the same larger population but limiting one study to youth with no cannabis use in the prior year.114 and one to youth with cannabis use in the prior year.113 These trials had both in-person and online-only versions of the motivational interview intervention, but somewhat different intervention content.
-One of these reported that 93 percent of participants completed the interventions immediately or within 2 weeks of their appointment.114 A similar primary care-based trial involved a single in-person motivational interview.115 All three of these trials had majority black and Hispanic samples.
+Interventions for seven trials (with 9 intervention arms) took place in primary care settings.72, 80, 96, 106, 114-116 One of the primary care-based interventions centered on clinician training, providing education and personal coaching (based on role plays with adolescent actors) for screening and counseling during primary care visits to reduce risky behaviors (tobacco use, alcohol use, illicit drug use, risky sex, unsafe driving/passenger safety) and increase protective behaviors.
+This intervention also included print materials for patients and clinicians and a supported plan-do-study-act cycle of continuous quality improvement (QI).
+Two of the primary care-based interventions were parallel studies, recruiting from the same larger population but limiting one study to youth with no cannabis use in the prior year and one to youth with cannabis use in the prior year.
+These trials had both in-person and online-only versions of the motivational interview intervention, but somewhat different intervention content.
+One of these reported that 93 percent of participants completed the interventions immediately or within 2 weeks of their appointment.
+Other similar primary care-based trials involved a single in-person motivational interviews.72, 80, 116 Four of these primary care-based trials had majority black and Hispanic or majority non-white samples.72, 114-116

-Three trials examined a home-visiting intervention for pregnant American Indian adolescents and young adults recruited through the Indian Health Service.^{82, 84, 112} The intervention (Family Spirit) involved 25 to 43 highly structured, culturally tailored, pre- and post-natal home visits by Native paraprofessionals that covered three target domains: parenting skills across early childhood, maternal life skills and psychosocial development, and maternal drug abuse prevention.
-The largest and best quality of these trials reported that 74 percent of participants completed at least 50 percent of the Family Spirit lessons by 12 months postpartum82; adherence rates were higher in the other two, which were characterized as pilot studies.^{84, 112}
+Three trials examined a home-visiting intervention for pregnant American Indian adolescents and young adults recruited through the Indian Health Service.
+83, 85, 113 The intervention (Family Spirit) involved 25 to 43 highly structured, culturally tailored, pre- and post-natal home visits by Native paraprofessionals that covered three target domains: parenting skills across early childhood, maternal life skills and psychosocial development, and maternal drug abuse prevention.
+The largest and best quality of these trials reported that 74 percent of participants completed at least 50 percent of the Family Spirit lessons by 12 months postpartum 83; adherence rates were higher in the other two, which were characterized as pilot studies.
+85, 113 methods issues.
+Several had generally good methods but were graded down for high attrition. $^{82}$ , $^{96}$ , $^{102}$ , $^{106}$ , $^{115}$ , $^{116}$ The remaining trials that were rated as fair-quality typically had more than one area where methodologic standards were not clearly met.
+The most common concerns were high attrition (>10%); differential attrition between groups (by >10%); lack of information on comparability between groups at baseline; and minor concerns or lack of reporting on randomization methods, allocation concealment, and blinding of outcomes assessment.